roman-marchuk/CS193HW4/README.md

 | **Total**                                         |      20      |

 ## Reminder
-As always, feel free to ask questions on piazza, in pso, and/or office hours.
+As always, feel free to ask questions on Campuswire, in pso, and/or office hours.
 Good luck!